Monday-Friday 9 AM to 5 PM

 "Because of the training I had with you, I was able to save someone's life today.
 Thank you.
 What you do saves lives."
 Olivia S.

-The Wilderness First Responder class is a nine-day certification (72 hours) held at the Nolichucky Outdoor Learning Institute (NOLI) in Erwin, Tennessee.
+The Wilderness First Responder class is a eight-day certification (72 hours) held at the Nolichucky Outdoor Learning Institute (NOLI) in Erwin, Tennessee.
 Certification is good for three years and includes CPR/AED certification.
 Certification is maintained by participating in a WFR Recertification Class every three years.
-Our next WFR classes are Mar 2-10 and Apr 20-28.
-Please visit www.nolilearn.org/activity/wilderness-first-responder-course--9-days for additional WFR and WFR Recertification dates and to learn more.
+Our next WFR classes are Aug 3-10 and Oct 19-26.
+Please visit https://www.nolilearn.org/activity/wilderness-first-responder-course--8-days for additional WFR dates and to learn more.
+Already a WFR and need to recert?
+Upcoming dates can be found at https://www.nolilearn.org/activity/wilderness-first-responder-recertification--3-days.
 We also offer the shorter two-day Wilderness First Aid Class (WFA) for those who can’t commit to the nine-day WFR Course.

 Randy Manuel is the Lead Wilderness Medicine Instructor at the Nolichucky Outdoor learning Institute, a Wilderness EMT and an Instructor Trainer for SOLO Schools in New Hampshire.
 He is also the Training Officer and Field Team Leader for Cherokee County Search/Rescue and an ACA level IV Swiftwater Rescue Instructor.